irfanrahmani/customize_auth/README.md

 # Breeze Authentication with profile

-This Project is customized as an example of customizing breeze for user authentication
+This Project is customized as an example of customizing breeze for user authentication.
+This Project allows you to use breeze authentication with profile and mobile number.
+Also It is optimized for update.

 ## Key Features:
 - User Phone Number